With more major sports coming back soon, FanDuel is hoping to lure back daily fantasy sports players.

 That 10-buck bonus could help spur a return of some dormant players.

 Online betting market will be fierce in Michigan

 The credit can only help re-activate FanDuel DFS players at a crucial time.

 Not only does the MLB season begin this week with the NBA and NHL following next week, but the online sports betting market in Michigan will be very competitive.

-FanDuel Sportsbook will enter the market with access through a partnership with MotorCity Casino in Detroit, for which FanDuel also operates a retail sportsbook.
+FanDuel Sportsbook in Michigan will enter the market with access through a partnership with MotorCity Casino in Detroit, for which FanDuel also operates a retail sportsbook.